muxinc/mux-stats-sdk-avplayer/README.md

 * After the `update-release-frameworks.sh` build, run carthage-archive.sh.
 * Then attach the output to the release
 * Update the release notes in the [AVPlayer Integration Guide](https://docs.mux.com/docs/avplayer-integration-guide)
+* If you added new methods then document them in the AVPlayer Integration Guide
+* Update the sample apps in this repo to pull in the latest versions of our libraries

 ## Sample apps
 * apps/DemoApp - Objective C demo